Monroe man forces woman into vehicle and allegedly imprisons her in his apartment to participate in sexual activities

 - 10.3 grams of uncontained suspected marijuana

-- Rolled up blue Doritos bag inside of a small container with his name on it; two cut straws inside container; debit card with Hawkins name; and white powder residue (all found inside white trash bags he took to the trash cans)
+- Rolled up blue Doritos bag inside of a small container with his name on it; two cut straws inside the container; debit card with Hawkins’ name; and white powder residue (all found inside white trash bags he took to the trash cans)

 - Large plant

 Once Hawkins signed his Miranda rights, he admitted to picking up the victim the day of the incident at a residence on N. 4th Street in West Monroe.
-The suspect claims that the victim snapped him pictures before he picked her up, and she was the one who sent him the photographs after arriving at his apartment.
+According to the affidavit, The suspect claims that the victim snapped him pictures before he picked her up, and she was the one who sent him the photographs after arriving at his apartment.

 Additionally, the suspect said she stripped herself and got into his shower when they arrived at his apartment, and she washed her own clothes because they were dirty.
 Hawkins proceeded to give a statement that did not align with his initial statement by saying she was naked in a towel after showering, then stated she had a shirt on after showering.